DenysMalanichev/Testcontainers.AutoSetup.Net/README.md

     </tr>
 </table>

-> *restoration time depends on a DB size - see benchmarks
+> *restoration time depends on a DB size - see Benchmarks

+> NOTE: as Entity Framework for MongoDB does not support migrations, the only way to seed a DB with it is by seeding data in `.OnModelCreating()`.

 ## Benchmark results
 <table>